rlangc/rlangc/Technical Writing/ServiceNow User Guide.md

 <h2>2.
 Getting Started</h2>

-How to Access ServiceNow
+<h3>How to Access ServiceNow</h3>

 ServiceNow can be accessed via:

-    Web Browser: Open the ServiceNow instance URL (e.g., https://yourcompany.service-now.com).
+- Web Browser: Open the ServiceNow instance URL (e.g., https://yourcompany.service-now.com)
-    Mobile App: Available on iOS and Android for on-the-go access.
+- Mobile App: Available on iOS and Android for on-the-go access

-Logging In and Out
+<h3>Logging In and Out</h3>

-    Open the ServiceNow instance URL.
+- Open the ServiceNow instance URL
-    Enter your username and password.
+- Enter your username and password
-    Click Login.
+- Click Login
-    To log out, click your profile icon (top right) and select Logout.
+- To log out, click your profile icon (top right) and select Logout

-Navigating the ServiceNow Interface
+<h3>Navigating the ServiceNow Interface</h3>

-    Global Navigation: Top bar that provides access to search, settings, and profile.
+- Global Navigation: Top bar that provides access to search, settings, and profile
-    Application Navigator: Left sidebar for navigating modules like Incidents, Changes, and Knowledge Base.
+- Application Navigator: Left sidebar for navigating modules like Incidents, Changes, and Knowledge Base
-    Forms & Lists:
+- Forms & Lists:
-        Lists: Display multiple records (e.g., list of incidents).
+    - Lists: Display multiple records (e.g., list of incidents).
-        Forms: Used to create/edit records (e.g., incident details form).
+    - Forms: Used to create/edit records (e.g., incident details form).
-    Filters and Search Bar: Helps in locating records efficiently.
+- Filters and Search Bar: Helps in locating records efficiently.

-Understanding Roles and Permissions
+<h3>Understanding Roles and Permissions</h3>

 ServiceNow uses roles to control access: